bwajtr/vaadin-spring-boot-layered-docker-image-demo/README.md

 ENTRYPOINT ["java", "org.springframework.boot.loader.JarLauncher"]
 ```

-To build the Docker production image run
+To build, run and push  the Docker production image run the following commands - but first modify those commands and use your Docker Hub user name in them:

 ```
 .\build-docker-image.bat